-UNIT 1 Product photography with studio light.
-UNIT 2 Photo shoots with model for product campaign.
-UNIT 3 Photo shoots with macro lenses with studio light.
-UNIT 4 Creative photography for any campaign.
+UNIT 1 Product display with the proper space UNIT 2 Photo shoots with model for window display UNIT 3 Product with presentation outdoor or indoor space UNIT 4 Creative structural display for the brand

-- 1. Understand of graphical composition of images.
-The course develops understanding & articulation of aesthetic principles (Balance, Depth and field and its control) mega pixels and its importance. - 2.
-Explore with different camera, lenses, filter to create appropriate Image.
-They have to apply their photography experiences for the project which will come in future from different clients to create relevant campaign - 3. create visual images with illustration, painting, computer generated image but photography is one of most important medium to capture images
+- 1. Understanding of graphical composition of images.
+The course develops understanding & articulation of aesthetic principles (Balance, Depth and field and its control) displaying the product and its importance. - 2.
+Explore with different forms to create appropriate window displays.
+They have to apply their display experiences for the project which will come in future from different clients to create relevant purpose. - 3. create visual images with illustration, painting, computer generated image.